Skip to content

 Pydantic model enforce the TileMatrixSet OGC specification for the whole project by validating each items.

-Because we use pydantic model to handle the TileMatrixSets you can uses pydantic's helper functions directly.
+Because we use pydantic model to handle the TileMatrixSets you can uses pydantic's methods directly.

 import morecantile